cashfree/core-ios-sdk/Readme.md

 2. Integrate our Cashfree SDK into your application
 3. Create an order with Cashfree
 4. Create a **session**.
+5.a.
+Native Checkout
-5. Select a **payment mode** and create objects for the same.
+5.b.
+Seamless Checkout Select a **payment mode** and create objects for the same.
 6. Create a **payment object**.
-5. Initiate payment
+7. Initiate payment

 ___